 Sponsor: ATK Ammunition Systems Group

-3rd Samuel Pyke -- "The Broom of God" -- Gary Lewis Outdoor Adventure Journal
+3rd Samuel Pyke -- "Bugles in the High Country" -- Gary Lewis Outdoor Adventure Journal

 The ENOS BRADNER AWARD was created by a vote of Northwest Outdoor Writers Association (NOWA) members to honor a person holding any class of membership in NOWA, and as a memorial to Enos Bradner.